dmsc/fastbasic/manual.md

   optional parameters _num1_ and so on, separated by commas.

-  Note that the subroutine must be defined with PROC with the same number of parameters, but can be defined before or after the call.
+  Note that you must use the same number of parameters in the `PROC` definition, before or after the call.

   Instead of `EXEC` you can simply use a `@` in front of the procedure name.